sjdv1982/cloudless/GUIDE.md

     - `python3 ~/seamless-scripts/jobslave.py --communion_id JOBSLAVE --communion_outgoing 6543`
 - On the master, do:
     - Flush Redis DB: `docker exec redis-container redis-cli flushall`
     - Define the variable `nodeIP` as the IP address of the node.
+Use `export` to make it an environment variable.
     - `cd $CLOUDLESSDIR`
     - `seamless-bash -e nodeIP`
     - `export SEAMLESS_COMMUNION_INCOMING=$nodeIP:6543`